 Lewis-Clark Early Childhood Program is a private, non-profit organization serving Southeast Washington and North Central Idaho.
 Our primary purpose is to provide early childhood education and family support services to limited-income families through several sources including Head Start (HS), Early Head Start (EHS), the state of Washington’s Early Childhood Education and Assistance Program (ECEAP) and the state of Idaho’s Temporary Assistance for Needy Families (TANF) programs.

-Upholding best practice standards in Early Childhood Education through quality services
+Upholding best practice standards in Early Childhood Education through quality services.

-About Head Start and EHS
+About Head Start/Early Head Start

 Initiated as a summer pilot project in 1965, it now serves 3 and 4 year old children through a nationwide preschool network.
 Early Head Start is a complementary extension of the original

 Washington’s Early Childhood Education and Assistance Program provides preschool for low income and at-risk children in Washington state.
 The target ECEAP population is 3 and 4 year old children and their families whose household incomes are at or below 110 percent of the federal poverty level.